ShubhamRRana/Terraform-Project-with-Multiple-Provider/README.md

 # Terraform-Project-with-Multiple-Provider

-In this workshop we will create AWS cloud resources using Terraform and Infrastructure as Code (IaC) practices.
+In this module, we will implement Amazon VPC IP Address Manager (IPAM)  that makes it easier for you to plan, track, and monitor IP addresses for your AWS workloads.